 How to cure eye twitching?

-Eye twitching is mostly common to occur in your eyes and often recover on its own.
+Eye twitching, also known as eye flickering is mostly common to occur in your eyes and often recover on its own.
 Since it’s caused by too much caffeine consumption, poor diet, stress and others, you need to regulate these factors.
 Try to free yourself from constant stress and anxiety, eat healthy and drink less or no caffeine when it’s already developed.

 Does eyelash mites cause eye twitching?